Histophilus somni: Pathogenesis and virulence

-H. somni has the ability to produce a branching, mannose-galactose biofilm made primarily of polysaccharide.
+Histophilus somni has the ability to produce a branching, mannose-galactose biofilm made primarily of polysaccharide.
 As previously mentioned, the bacteria is capable of producing biofilm in the heart of affected animals with clinical bovine myocarditis.
 Evidence suggests that biofilm formation allows H. somni to remain protected and persist within the host.

 Another way that H. somni can evade the host immune system is by preventing intracellular killing.
 Although the mechanism is unknown, the bacteria is able to reduce the amount of reactive oxygen intermediates (ROIs) and therefore the oxidative burst from bovine polymorphonuclear cells (PMNs) reducing intracellular killing.
 In calves infected with H. somni it has been shown that phagocytosis of the bacteria is reduced in comparison to naive calves.

 Disease

 The general term for diseases caused by Histophilus somni is called Histophilosis; Disease mainly affects cattle but can affect other small ruminants, sheep, bighorn sheep, and bison.
 Castration and weaning predispose young animals to disease caused by Histophilus somni.
 Other stressors such as overcrowding, poor weather, or shipping are other predisposing factors for all cattle.
 Viral infections are another predisposing factor for all cattle.
 With predisposing factors in mind, there are still many unknowns in regards to how and where Histophilus somni is first able to establish infection.
 Histophilosis may be present as a component of the Bovine Respiratory Disease Complex which has a higher incidence in feedlot cattle.
 Histophilosis may also present as septucemia, thrombotic meningoencephalitis-myelitis, pneumonia, pleuritis, pericarditis, necrotizing myocarditis, and arthritis.
 Clinical signs of Histophilosis may include central nervous system signs such as depression, behavioral changes, and ataxia, respiratory signs, abortion, conjunctivitis, fever, poor body condition, anorexia, and exercise intolerance but in general clinical signs will depend on which body tissues are affected.
 Histophilosis may present acutely with sudden death, but may also present only upon post mortem examination with lesions that may be found in multiple locations in the body including the pleura, lung tissue, myocardium, joints, retina, and reproductive tissues.
 Damage to these areas are caused by thrombus formation and thromboemboli in a septucemic animal followed by subsequent infarction and necrosis of tissue.